-If you love animals and their conservation, then the Zoos or Wildlife Parks of the North Island of New Zealand may just be the thing you need.
-The following zoos not only have animals from around the world but showcase the wildlife only found in New Zealand, especially the elusive Kiwi.
+If you love animals and their conservation, then the Zoos or Wildlife Parks of the North Island of New Zealand may be the thing you need.
+The following zoos not only feature animals from around the world but also showcase the wildlife unique to New Zealand, especially the elusive Kiwi.

 Need a Car?